romanrabodzei/Github-Certification-Preparation/GitHub Advanced Security.md

 </details>

 ---
-What are the key steps to enable secret scanning for an organization?
+Q: What are the key steps to enable secret scanning for an organization?
 <details><summary>Show the answer</summary><p>

 - **Navigate to the organization's security settings and enable secret scanning for all repositories**